\n \n \n \n \n

 Why your brand guidelines keep getting ignored.

-The usual diagnosis is that people are lazy, or careless, or "just don't get the brand."
-This is almost never true.
-The diagnosis we've landed on after rewriting about forty guideline books is simpler: most brand guidelines are built for the person who designed the brand, not the people who will use it.
+The usual explanation is that people do not care about the brand.
+That is rarely true.
+The diagnosis we have landed on after working across more than eighty brand projects is simpler: most brand guidelines are built for the person who designed the brand, not the people who will use it.

 They read like museum catalogues.
 They describe the brand as if it were finished, frozen, a thing to be admired from a careful distance.
 What an operator actually needs is very different.
-They need a tool that answers a specific question at 4:47pm on a Thursday, while they are two tabs deep in a CMS and the CEO is in a text thread.
+They need a tool that answers a specific question at 4:47pm on a Thursday, while they are two tabs deep in a CMS and the CEO is in a text thread asking why the Instagram post looks different from the proposal.

 Three symptoms of a dying guideline